kodal035/DevSecops-Practical-Projects/Project-01-node-react-mysql-devsecops/README.md

-# PROJECT-1: DevSecOps Starter Project
+# PROJECT-1: DevSecOps Starter Project - "node-react-mysql-devsecops"

 PROJECT-1 is a beginner-friendly DevSecOps sample application built around a simple 3-tier architecture.
 It combines a Node.js API, a React frontend, a MySQL database, and a Jenkins pipeline with security checks.